isomerpages/govtech-corp/_about-us/What We Do/Our Capabilities.md

 third_nav_title: What We Do
 variant: markdown
 ---
-> From delivering digital services to developing Singapore into a Smart Nation, GovTech advocates innovative technology to shape the way business is done in the government.
+&gt; From delivering digital services to developing Singapore into a Smart Nation, GovTech advocates innovative technology to shape the way business is done in the government.

 ### Leading Digital Transformation